OfficeDev/office-js-docs-pr/docs/outlook/contextual-outlook-add-ins.md

 - [getRegExMatches](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) returns matches in the current item for all regular expressions specified in an `ItemHasRegularExpressionMatch` rule of the add-in.

 - [getRegExMatchesByName](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) returns matches in the current item for the identified regular expression specified in an `ItemHasRegularExpressionMatch` rule of the add-in.

+- [getSelectedRegExMatches](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) returns highlighted matches in the current item for the regular expression specified in an `ItemHasRegularExpressionMatch` rule of the add-in.

 When the regular expressions are evaluated, the matches are returned to your add-in in an array object.
 For `getRegExMatches`, that object has the identifier of the name of the regular expression.